If you'd like to make a difference in your community while helping people when they're sick, you should consider working as a pharmacy technician.

 - Working directly with insurance companies and healthcare providers

-- Using medical technology systems and accounting software
+- Using medical technological systems and accounting software

 - Mixing, measuring, and labeling medications

-Working as a pharmacy tech can help you help others while offering a starting point in your healthcare career.
-But there are more benefits that you probably haven’t considered yet.
+Working as a pharmacy technician can help you help others while offering a starting point in your healthcare career.
+But there are more benefits that you probably haven't considered yet.

-Other benefits of becoming a pharmacy tech are:
+Other benefits of becoming a pharmacy technician are:

-Not only is pharmacy technician employment predicted to grow in the next few years, but you can also work in many locations.
+Not only is pharmacy technician employment predicted to grow in the next few years, but you can also work in many settings.